 Subsequent lumps typically appear in the surrounding region and the size of the new lumps may increase, particularly if the condition is not adequately managed.
 Narrow channels underneath the skin known as sinus tracts can also form, which ooze pus when ruptured.

-As the progression of the disease is highly variable, a classification system is used to categorize the stage of disease.
+As the progression of the disease is highly variable, a classification system is used to categorize the stage of the disease.
 The stages are:

-- Hurley stage 1: single or a few lesions with no evidence of scarring or sinus tracts.
+- Hurley stage 1: Single or a few lesions with no evidence of scarring or sinus tracts.

-- Hurley stage 2: recurrent abscesses in several different areas of the body, with the initial formation of sinus tracts.
+- Hurley stage 2: Recurrent abscesses in several different areas of the body, with the initial formation of sinus tracts.

 It is often useful to photograph lesions at diagnosis and at specific intervals over time to monitor the changes of the skin, which can help in the management of the condition.

 Sometimes hidradenitis suppurativa can be mistaken for other similar health conditions, such as:

 - Sexually transmitted infections (e.g., herpes)